Manishearth/manishearth.github.io/source/drafts/async.md

 Go code is already interruptible for the GC to be able to run, so the scheduler can always ask goroutines to stop.
 The scheduler is also aware of I/O, so when a goroutine is waiting on I/O it yields to the scheduler.

-Basically, Go bytecode has a bunch of points scattered throughout it where it tells the scheduler and GC "take over if you want" (and also "I'm waiting on stuff, please take over").
+Essentialy, Go bytecode has a bunch of points scattered throughout it where it tells the scheduler and GC "take over if you want" (and also "I'm waiting on stuff, please take over").

-When a goroutine is swapped on an OS thread, basically some registers will be saved (probably), and the program counter will switch to the new goroutine.
+When a goroutine is swapped on an OS thread, some registers will be saved, and the program counter will switch to the new goroutine.

 But what about its stack?
 OS threads have a large stack with them, and you kinda need a stack for functions